spryker/spryker-docs/docs/scos/dev/glue-api-guides/202108.0/managing-carts/sharing-company-user-carts/retrieving-cart-permission-groups.md

 title: Retrieving cart permission groups
 description: Learn how to retrieve cart permission groups via Glue API.
 originalLink: https://documentation.spryker.com/2021080/docs/retrieving-cart-permission-groups
+originalArticleId: 0cb5d28a-634a-425a-916e-5f1a18885f98
 redirect_from:
   - /2021080/docs/retrieving-cart-permission-groups
   - /2021080/docs/en/retrieving-cart-permission-groups
+  - /docs/retrieving-cart-permission-groups
+  - /docs/en/retrieving-cart-permission-groups
 ---

 Company users can share their carts with others so that multiple representatives of the same company can work together on the same order.
 In addition to that, users can choose what type of access they want to grant to different users.
 This endoint allows retrieving cart permission groups of a company.

 ## Installation
-For detailed information on the modules that provide the API functionality and related installation instructions, see [Shared Carts feature integration](https://documentation.spryker.com/docs/shared-carts-feature-integration).
+For detailed information on the modules that provide the API functionality and related installation instructions, see [Shared Carts feature integration](/docs/scos/dev/migration-and-integration/{{ page.version }}/feature-integration-guides/shared-carts-feature-integration.html).

 ## Retrieve cart permission groups